 - It’s just a plain seam.
 See… nothing to be afraid of even though the fabric is wrong sides together.

 - Trim back the seam allowance to ⅛”, trimming away to ¼”.
 Why stitch then trim?
 So the fabric fibers do not poke through the final seam.

 - Press the seam allowance together and to one side.
 This is an important step so don’t skip it!
-Pressing the seam flat helps to maintain an accurate seam allowance and will makes it easier to sew along the seamed edge in the following steps.
+Pressing the seam helps maintain an accurate seam allowance and will make it easier to sew along the seamed edge in the following steps.